MicrosoftEdge/WebView2Feedback/specs/UserDataFolder.md

 Returns the user data folder that all CoreWebView2's created from this environment are using.
 This could be either the value passed in by you when creating the environment object or the calculated one for default handling.
-And it will always be an absolute path.
+It will always be an absolute path.